wanderer/WASI/design/weak-imports.md

 this case weak import would allow program to run continue to run on such an embedded, albeit with reduced or modified behavior.

-Note: The term weak here refers to a type of symbol reference used by a linker and comes from the ELF specification.
+*Note*: The term *weak* here refers to a type of symbol reference used by a linker and comes from the ELF specification.
 It is not related to the JavaScript [weakrefs] proposal or to garbage collection.

 WebAssembly itself does not currently provide a mechanism for weak imports.
 There is some discussion of adding it the [spec][spec], and WASI would likely